 Starting this work with Avodah, from a Jewish place, and living in a pluralistic community had a deep impact on Brian: “Avodah both complicated and deepened my social justice awareness and identity as well as my Jewish identity.
 Some of the people around me were more radical than I was, and they challenged and pushed me to deepen my own thinking.
 At the same time, I came to understand that I was best positioned to make change through my Jewish community.”

 This led Brian to pursue rabbinical school at Reconstructionist Rabbinical College with the desire to put social justice at the heart of his rabbinate, and he’s continued to do so, empowering college students and older adults, working to deepen the commitment to volunteerism within the Jewish community.

-Today, as the Director of UJA-Federation of New York’s Engage Jewish Service Corps at JCC Manhattan, Brian is bringing the power of service to the Jewish Baby Boomer population in New York City, enabling participants to leverage a lifetime of career skills towards addressing local poverty issues.
+Today, as the Director of the Engage Jewish Service Corps, part of the Wechsler Center for Modern Aging at the Marlene Meyerson JCC Manhattan, Brian is bringing the power of service to the Jewish Baby Boomer population in New York City, enabling participants to leverage a lifetime of career skills towards addressing local poverty issues.
 Since his year as a Corps Member, he’s traveled a path rooted in Judaism and social justice, even though it wasn’t so clear at the beginning.

 “When I graduated from college, I wasn’t sure what I wanted to do.
 Avodah gave me a transition into the working world, connected me to the Jewish community, helped me to get a job I never would have gotten otherwise, and set me onto the path that I continue on to this day.
 It was the base from which I’ve explored everything I’ve done.”